fassko/fassko.github.io/_posts/2020-10-31-swiftui-launch-screen.md

 tags: [swift, apple, ios, swiftui]
 ---

-Launch  Screen is the first interaction that users would see when using our apps.
+Launch  Screen is the first interaction that users see when using our apps.
 That's why investing time in making our app launch screens feel responsive and visually appealing is important.
 We are playing with the perceived time and it can be a great first impression.

 Apple in the last WWDC 2020 introduced a new way how to implement launch screen for SwiftUI apps in iOS 14 using Xcode 12.
-When we create a new SwiftUI app this the new way how we can create launch screens.
+When we create a new SwiftUI app, this is the new way to make launch screens.
 We can still use the old way with the Storyboard launch screen with our existing apps.

 <!--more-->